- <div style="background-image:url(/live/image/gid/70/width/1600/height/300/crop/1/29880_header-reslife.rev.1450277456.jpg)"/>

 Returning students will have the option of selecting double, triple, and quad rooms in the following buildings:

-Returning students will also be able to select from singles available in all of our residence halls.
+Returning students will also be able to select from singles available in all of our residence halls, except Moore Hall, which has no single rooms.

-In addition to our regular room types of singles, doubles, triples, and quads, we will have a limited number of super doubles.
-These are doubles housed in a former quad room in Roberts or McClure.
+In addition to our regular room types of singles, doubles, triples, and quads, we have a limited number of super doubles.
+These are doubles housed in a former quad room in Roberts or McClure and, if space allows, Gregory.

-Hall rights is a process that allows returning students to choose a room in their current building before the full room selection process begins.
+Hall rights is an optional process that allows returning students to choose a room in their current building before the full room selection process begins.
 To be eligible for hall rights, students must have self-selected their room during the previous year’s room selection process and remained in that same room for both semesters.
-First year students, students who were abroad or off-campus in the fall, and students who have participated in the room change process are not eligible.
+First year students, students who were abroad or off-campus in the fall, and students who have participated in the room change process are not eligible for hall rights.
+Please note that participating in hall rights does not guarantee the availability of a specific room or room type and students must be able to fill a room or suite in the hall rights process.
+For example, two students may choose a double room but will not be eligible to select a quad room.
+Students may select any other student as their roommate; only one student in the group needs to have hall rights for the building being selected.

 Selection and Residency Requirement